MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Modules.md

 `Import-Module` cmdlet to import the **Microsoft.WSMan.Management** module that includes the `WSMan:` drive.

-You can still run the `Import-Module` command to import a module and use the `$PSModuleAutoloadingPreference` variable to enable, disable and configure automatic importing of modules.
-For more information, see [about_Preference_Variables][07].

 ## Manually import a module

 Manually importing a module is required when a module isn't installed in the